-Government officials, Eli Broad, Architect Frank Gehry and the Downtown Los Angeles community today joined developers Related Companies and its partner CORE USA to celebrate the start of construction on The Grand, a mixed-use development bringing new shops, restaurants, entertainment, open space, residences and an Equinox Hotel® to the neighborhood.
+Government officials, Eli Broad, architect Frank Gehry and the downtown Los Angeles community today joined developers Related Companies and partner CORE USA to celebrate the start of construction on The Grand, a mixed-use development bringing new shops, restaurants, entertainment, open space, residences and a luxury hotel to the neighborhood.

 Today’s events commemorate both the historic occasion, as well as the unprecedented collaboration of visionary leaders from both the public and private sectors.
 The day began with a groundbreaking ceremony that included L.A.
-Mayor Eric Garcetti, L.A.
-County Supervisor Hilda Solis, Architect Frank Gehry, Philanthropist Eli Broad, and Related Executives Stephen Ross, Jeff Blau, Kenneth Wong, Kenneth Himmel, Bill Witte and Rick Vogel, and CORE executives Xiong Shengquan and Wang Qiang.
+Mayor Eric Garcetti; L.A.
+County Supervisor Hilda Solis; architect Frank Gehry; philanthropist Eli Broad; Related executives Stephen Ross, Jeff Blau, Kenneth Wong, Kenneth Himmel, Bill Witte and Rick Vogel; and CORE executives Xiong Shengquan and Wang Qiang.
 Guests enjoyed performances from a number of cultural partners including the LA Phil’s Brass Ensemble and the neighboring Music Center, as well as a traditional shovel and hardhat ceremony with the project’s ardent supporters.

 For more information about The Grand, please visit www.thegrandla.com and @thegrandla on Instagram.